vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercises-with-history.md

 hands is one use case where I still don't have adequate peak strength in some cases.

-### Maintain how long I can keep the 150 lb and 100 lb closed
+### Maintain how long I can keep the 150 lb and 100 lb closed (and build for some finger exclusion cases)

-As of 2025-05-26, I can keep the 150 lb closed for about 15 to 31 seconds in my right hand and about 7 to 25 seconds in my left hand.
-I can keep the 100 lb closed for about 20 to 45 seconds in my right hand and about 15 to 35 seconds in my left hand when done immediately after the 150 lb.
-The lower end of the duration range dropped a little bit in late April as a result of hand muscle pain, and then again stayed low in May, while the high end stayed stable.
-I attribute the reduction in the lower end to reduction in my available strength as a result of travel-related adjustment, with the reduction particularly salient during periods where I was making adjustments to my sleep cycle.
-The reduction may also have to do with changes to my diet and other exercise patterns in India.

-I think this duration is good enough, and in practice, trying to crush for longer will just end up using more and more of my time without clear benefits.
+The durations that I can fully close the 150 lb and 100 lb with either hand (more details included with the protocol) are good enough, and in practice, trying to crush for longer will just end up using more and more of my time without clear benefits.
 Although I do expect some organic improvement in how long I can close, I am not focusing on building to longer durations.

-I can also close the 150 lb with my little finger excluded in my right hand; I can close the 100 lb with either the little finger or the index finger excluded in my right hand.
-The durations with fingers excluded are much shorter than the corresponding durations with all fingers.
-With my left hand, I have not been able to close the 150 lb excluding any fingers, and I am not consistent about closing the 100 lb though I usually manage the little finger.
+The durations that I can close the 150 lb and 100 lb with fingers excluded are close to good enough except the left hand with 150 lb where I still am not able to fully close when excluding either the little finger or the index finger.

 Functional relevance: 150 lb is more than my body weight, so being able to grip 150 lb with a single hand for 15 to 25 seconds should be